Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_10.md

-this create the client this is then used to send requests , an object of AddTwoInts.request() is created called as requests and then that stores the data to be sent to the server ie the 2 numbers. therfore similar to the future used in the not oop case we use future , but to see the responce a callback is necessary therefore a callback function is attached to the future which will be called as soon as the responce is sent. just like before the callback function does all the processing , here printing the respone ie the sum.
+this create the client this is then used to send requests , an object of AddTwoInts.request() is created called as requests and then that stores the data to be sent to the server ie the 2 numbers. therefore similar to the future used in the not oop case we use future , but to see the response a callback is necessary therefore a callback function is attached to the future which will be called as soon as the response is sent. just like before the callback function does all the processing , here printing the respone ie the sum.

 the program without oop is easier and simpler to implement , but the program using